American Horror Story

 The Irish chap was talking about Jack, who wore a stove pipe hat and a long, black frock coat that was buttoned to his chin.
 He looked like a Bowery b’hoy brawler.
 It was best to dress like that only when you were with your gang.

-“Do ya’ hear me crimp?” said the Irish fellow to Jack.
+“Do ya’ hear me crimp?” said the Irish fellow to Jack, who was at least six inches taller.
 “What’s your kind doing here with men that work for a living?”

 “He’s gonna shanghai one of Erin’s finest!” cried another man, who also had a brogue.
 “Oh ho!
 We was goin’ to do it ourselves, an’ sell the tinker to the men of science.”